uisendy/TechLive-Summit/README.md

 ## Acknowledgments

-- Hat tip to this wonderful UI by Cindy Shin in Behance. [@click-here](https://www.behance.net/adagio07) to view his page and see more about his projects.
-Thanks
+- Hat tip to this wonderful UI by [Cindy Shin](https://www.behance.net/adagio07) in Behance. [click here](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) to view this project template and see more about his projects.⭐️⭐️⭐️⭐️⭐️

 - Hat tip to ![](https://img.shields.io/badge/Microverse-blueviolet) is where you Gain skills you need to get hired.
 Learn Online and connect to life changing opportunities.
 [Apply today](https://www.microverse.org/?grsf=uv064g)